 Before anything else, congratulations and thank you for joining Before I Do – Wedding and Debut Fair!
 We know that you are busy with more important business so we’ll get to the point.

 Joining a bridal fair is one of the most effective ways of marketing your business – IF you do it right.
 If you do it wrong, it can possibly be the biggest waste of money.
 And if that happens, you’ll think that joining bridal fairs, in general, is a big waste of your time AND money.
 But if you do it right, it can be the best way to increase your credibility and bring in the money because it brings you face-to-face with your target market.

-Here’s a quick checklist before you join the bridal fair or any bridal fair for that matter.
+Here’s a quick checklist before you join any bridal fair.

 What are your goals?
 Define those goals and be specific.
 Is it brand awareness and perception?
 Floor activity goals?
 Do you plan to introduce your company to the public?
 It is okay to have more than one goal as long as you are clear about your participation and what you want to achieve.

 You have to remember that exhibits can be expensive and one way to save is paying in full ahead of time to get a discount.
-Remember, regardless of how much discount you get, the important thing is for you to lessen your expenses because you are not just spending for the space rental but also for trucking, booth set up, communication, brochures, office supplies, manpower salary, food and sometimes transportation and accommodations (before, during and after the event).
+Planning and alotting a budget can lessen your expenses.
+Regardless of how much discount you get, the important thing is for you to lessen your expenses because you are not just spending for the space rental but also for trucking, booth set up, communication, brochures, office supplies, manpower salary, food and sometimes personal transportation and accommodations.
+And we’re not just talking about your expenses during the event BUT EVEN before and after the event.

-If you need help on anything else, feel free to call or email us.
+If you need help with anything else, feel free to call or email us.
 We would be happy to assist you.

 Blessings and more power to your company!